myelintek/documentation/content/keras_dog_breed.rst

 Use ImageDataGenerator for model input
 ++++++++++++++++++++++++++++++++++++++

-We can create image generator and add augmentation here:
+Create a image generator for training and add augmentation here, the parameters contains: the angle range of rotation, the shift range of horizontal and vertical direction, randomly flip images, and the switch of normalization for sample-wise (you can understand it as batch-wise)

 .. code-block:: python